robmcmullen/omnivore/README.rst

 Plugins
 =======

-Peppy is extended by plugins.
+Omnimon is extended by plugins.
 Plugins are based on the `Enthought Framework`__ and are discovered using setuptools plugins.

 __ http://docs.enthought.com/envisage/envisage_core_documentation/index.html